The University of New England is the only CRNA school in Maine.

 - Regional anesthesia to include: spinal, epidural, axillary block, and Bier blocks

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at the University of New England compare to most CRNA school’s requirements.

 Bachelor of Science in Nursing or an Associate in Nursing combined with a Bachelor degree in another field.
 Either degree option needs to be completed through a regionally accredited program.

-Current RN license needed for application.
+Current RN license needed for the application.
 Upon acceptance into the program, licensure in the state where clinical experience is obtained will be required.

 Applicants are required to have a minimum of one year’s experience as a registered nurse in a critical care area.
 (Two or more years experience is recommended.)